 1. Array

-Array comes on top of the list and it is a very common one to use among programmars.
+Array comes on top of the list, and it is a very common one to use among programmers.

 To understand its meaning, we can take the example of an ice tray.

 Imagine you have an ice tray.
 It has little boxes that can hold ice cubes.
-Think that tray as array.
-Now each box of tray is like an area that can hold something like, a number, a color, or even a name.
+Think of that tray as an array.
+Now, each box of the tray is like an area that can hold something like a number, a color, or even a name.
 We call that area elements in coding.
-Plus, every box has a number written on it like 0, 1, 2, etc. It is to know where to keep things.
+Plus, every box has a number written on it, like 0, 1, 2, etc. It is to know where to keep things.
 So, if we want the third ice cube, then we can simply look at box number 3!
 These numbers are index.

-Javascript also has the dynamic arrays similar to any other programming languages.
-But the size or data type are not predetermined in the JS.
+JavaScript also has dynamic arrays similar to any other programming language.
+But the size or data type is not predetermined in JavaScript.

-Literal arrays are the easiest way of creating the arrays in JavaScript.
+Literal arrays are the easiest way of creating arrays in JavaScript.
 Here is the example:

 <script>